lionheart1022/Bet-Game-API-Flask/README.md

 which contains all possible identity fields stored in `Player` resource.
 That list may change when we add support for new games, so it is advised to fetch it from the server rather than hardcode.

+And if `latest` parameter is set to `true`, this endpoint will also return `latest` list ordered by data descendingly showing last betted gametypes.

 ```json
 {